 Litmus Press published her Leslie Scalapino Award-winning verse play Non-Sequitur, which was staged at Theaterlab in NYC from December 10 – 20, 2015 by The Relationship.
 Reviews of her work can be found in Los Angeles Review, Spoon River Review, Open Letters Monthly, Mosaic, The Volta and other publications.
 Individual poems and prose appear or are forthcoming in Fence, Tin House, RHINO, jubilat, Tupelo Quarterly, Memoir, CURA, Best American Nonrequired Reading, Rattle, Aufgabe, The Volta Book of Poets, LitHub, The Force of What’s Possible and widely elsewhere.
 She has performed at the Bowery Poetry Club, Sarah Lawrence College, The New School, Georgia Institute of Technology, Center for Book Arts (NYC) and other venues nationally.
 Since 2008, she has curated the annual multi-genre, multicultural, women/LGBTQIA-focused reading series Courting Risk, and currently serves as board chair for the feminist publisher Kore Press.
 She has joined the new Mile-High MFA in creative writing at Regis University as core faculty.
 Learn more and apply here.

-I am an American expatriate living in Singapore.
-I write children’s books, essays, and articles; develop educational media and curricula; and have written about my mental health for WashingtonPost.com.
-My writing has also appeared in the New York Times, The Rumpus, Quartz, and elsewhere.
+Pooja Makhijani (she/her/hers) is an American expatriate living in Singapore.
+She writes children’s books, essays, and articles; develops educational media and curricula; and has written about her mental health for WashingtonPost.com.
+Her writing has also appeared in the New York Times, The Rumpus, Quartz, and elsewhere.

-I am a Berkeley, California–based writer, editor, book coach, public relations strategist, and maternal mental health advocate.
-I have written about my PPD experience for Mutha and Hyphen.
-I have also written for BuzzFeed, OZY, and Center for Asian American Media.
+Sharline Chiang (she/her/hers) is a Berkeley, California–based writer, editor, book coach, public relations strategist, and maternal mental health advocate.
+Sharline has written about PPD experience for Mutha and Hyphen.
+Sharline has also written for BuzzFeed, OZY, and Center for Asian American Media.

 Recognized as a Distinguished Daughter of Pennsylvania, Derricotte’s honors include the 2012 Paterson Poetry Prize for Sustained Literary Achievement; the 2012 PEN/Voelcker Award for Poetry for a poet whose distinguished and growing body of work represents a notable presence in American literature; the Lucille Medwick Memorial Award from the Poetry Society of America; two Pushcart Prizes; the Distinguished Pioneering of the Arts Award from the United Black Artists; the Alumni/Alumnae Award from New York University; the Barnes & Noble Writer for Writers Award from Poets & Writers, Inc.; the Elizabeth Kray Award for service to the field of poetry from Poets House; and fellowships from the National Endowment for the Arts, the Rockefeller Foundation, the Guggenheim Foundation, the New Jersey State Council on the Arts and the Maryland State Arts Council.